-Error warnings are useful during development, but not so it a production environment.
+Error warnings are useful during development, but not so in a production environment.

-It's useful for debugging during development but could be a security in a production environment as these error and warning messages could expose sensitive and exploitable information about the system.
+It's useful for debugging during development but could be a security risk in a production environment.
+These errors and warning messages could expose sensitive and exploitable information about the system.

 Warning and error reporting in PHP are based on the display_error error_reporting directives. display_error defines if errors are to be displayed at all, while error_reporting allows you to define the type or level of errors to display.

 ; This directive controls whether or not and where PHP will output errors, ; notices and warnings too.
 Error output is very useful during development, but ; it could be very dangerous in production environments.
 Depending on the code ; which is triggering the error, sensitive information could potentially leak ; out of your application such as database usernames and passwords or worse. ; For production environments, we recommend logging errors rather than ; sending them to STDOUT. ; Possible Values: ; Off = Do not display any errors ; stderr = Display errors to STDERR (affects only CGI/CLI binaries!) ; On or stdout = Display errors to STDOUT ; Default Value: On ; Development Value: On ; Production Value: Off ; http://php.net/display-errors display_errors = On

 display_errors = Off

 Set the value to On instead to further tune the types of messages to display using error_reporting directive.